 - Cognitive Behavioral Therapy

 Even though we’re Vestibular Audiologists (meaning we primarily deal with the balance portion of the ear), there is a lot of overlap between patients with tinnitus and balance disorders.

-For instance, Meniere’s Disease, Vestibular Migraine, and Post-Concussion Dizziness all can contain symptoms of tinnitus.
+For instance, Meniere’s Disease, Vestibular Migraine, and Post-Concussion Dizziness all contain symptoms of tinnitus.

-Just like chronic dizziness, tinnitus is also an invisible disruption to a person’s daily life.
+Just like chronic dizziness, tinnitus is an invisible disruption to a person’s daily life.
 Many people with tinnitus are left feeling hopeless when they are unresponsive to traditional treatments.
 As vestibular audiologists, we see the challenges patients face with invisible illnesses.
-It can be very overwhelming and isolating.
+It is overwhelming and isolating.

 Let us be your resource for finding a solution.